3. Base Instructions#

 00000

 The first row shows the IDs of the bits, where the most significant instruction bit is given by the bit with ID 31 and the least significant one by the bit with ID 0.
 The second row shows the location of the three fields imm12, Rn, and Rt as described in the A64 ISA.
 The immediate imm12 has a total of 12 bits and encodes the offset.
-The IDs of the two registers used are encoded in the fields Rn and Rt.
+Bit 30 (the size bit) determines whether this is the 32-bit (0) or 64-bit (1) variant.
+The base register and destination register IDs are encoded in fields Rn (bits 9-5) and Rt (bits 4-0) respectively.
 The third row shows a short form of the instruction word pattern.
-The nine bits with IDs 22-29 and ID 31 are fixed, all other bits depend on how the instruction is used.
-We will go through the examples one by one:
+The nine bits with IDs 22-29 and ID 31 are fixed; all other bits depend on how the instruction is used.
+We go through the examples one by one:

 ldr w0, [x0]